 Application of coverage criteria is dependent upon an individual's benefit coverage at the time of the request.
-Specifications pertaining to Medicare and Medicaid can be found in Section VII of this policy document.
+Specifications pertaining to Medicare and Medicaid can be found in the "Applicable State and Federal Regulations" section of this policy document.

-The following does not meet coverage criteria due to a lack of available published scientific literature confirming that the test(s) is/are required and beneficial for the diagnosis and treatment of a patient's illness.
+The following does not meet coverage criteria due to a lack of available published scientific literature confirming that the test(s) is/are required and beneficial for the diagnosis and treatment of an individual's illness.

-Intracellular micronutrient panel testing, including but not limited to SpectraCell, Cell Science Systems cell micronutrient assay, and ExaTest, DOES NOT MEET COVERAGE CRITERIA.
+1) Intracellular micronutrient panel testing (e.g., SpectraCell, Cell Science Systems cell micronutrient assay, ExaTest) DOES NOT MEET COVERAGE CRITERIA.